microsoft/onnxruntime/docs/tutorials/on-device-training.md

    )
     ```

-4. That's all.
+### 4. That's all!
 The training artifacts have been generated in the `training_artifacts` folder.
 This marks the end of the offline phase.
 These artifacts are ready to be deployed to the Android device for training.

 ## Training Phase - Android application development